-DR. ROTH'S SUGGESTED OVER-THE-COUNTER PAIN REGIMEN SIGNIFICANT PAIN

-DO NOT take the Tylenol if your opiate has acetaminophen in it already (e.g. Percocet, Norco)
+DR. ROTH'S SUGGESTED OVER-THE-COUNTER PAIN REGIMEN SIGNIFICANT PAIN DO NOT take the Tylenol if your opiate has acetaminophen in it already (e.g. Percocet, Norco)

 6 AM 600 mg Advil (ibuprofen)

 9 AM 1000 mg Tylenol (acetaminophen)

 12 NOON 600 mg Advil (ibuprofen)

 3 PM 1000 mg Tylenol (acetaminophen)

 6 PM 600 mg Advil (ibuprofen)

 9 PM 1000 mg Tylenol (acetaminophen)

 12 AM (MIDNIGHT) 600 mg Advil (ibuprofen)

 3 AM 1000 mg Tylenol (acetaminophen)

 Note that this regimen is the same as the "Moderate Pain" regimen, however, it splits the Advil and the Tylenol so that they are taken at different times.
 In this regimen, you are taking SOMETHING every 3 hours, so you are always on the "upswing" of one or the other medication.
+Just as one of the medications is wearing off, you are dosing yourself with the other medication.

 IN ADDITION to the "Over-The-Counter" pain regimens above, the opiate you have been prescribed (typically oxycodone) can be added in AS NEEDED to supplement your pain and manage breakthrough moments of increased pain.
 You are encouraged to try to stop taking the opiate as soon as possible, and if you can manage without the opiate, please feel free to do so.
-At each moment that you are taking your other medications, try to assess your level of pain and take an oxycodone
+Use the chart below to try to assess your level of pain and take oxycodone if needed.

-SUGGESTED PAIN REGIMEN - WITH OPIATE

-MODERATE PAIN

-6 AM 600 mg Advil (ibuprofen)

-1000 mg Tylenol (acetaminophen)

-+

-Pain Level 0-4: NO Oxycodone

-Pain Level 5-7: ONE Oxycodone

-Pain Level 8-10: TWO Oxycodone

-12 PM (NOON) 600 mg Advil (ibuprofen)

-1000 mg Tylenol (acetaminophen)

-Pain Level 0-4: NO Oxycodone

-Pain Level 5-7: ONE Oxycodone

-Pain Level 8-10: TWO Oxycodone

-6 PM 600 mg Advil (ibuprofen)

-1000 mg Tylenol (acetaminophen)

-+

-Pain Level 0-4: NO Oxycodone

-Pain Level 5-7: ONE Oxycodone

-Pain Level 8-10: TWO Oxycodone

-12 AM (MIDNIGHT) 600 mg Advil (ibuprofen)

-1000 mg Tylenol (acetaminophen)

-+ Pain Level 0-4: NO Oxycodone

-Pain Level 5-7: ONE Oxycodone

-Pain Level 8-10: TWO Oxycodone

-L
+SUGGESTED PAIN REGIMEN - WITH OPIATE (IF NECESSARY) 6 AM 600 mg Advil (ibuprofen) 1000 mg Tylenol (acetaminophen) + Pain Level 0-4: NO Oxycodone Pain Level 5-7: ONE Oxycodone Pain Level 8-10: TWO Oxycodone 12 PM (NOON) 600 mg Advil (ibuprofen) 1000 mg Tylenol (acetaminophen) + Pain Level 0-4: NO Oxycodone Pain Level 5-7: ONE Oxycodone Pain Level 8-10: TWO Oxycodone 6 PM 600 mg Advil (ibuprofen) 1000 mg Tylenol (acetaminophen) + Pain Level 0-4: NO Oxycodone Pain Level 5-7: ONE Oxycodone Pain Level 8-10: TWO Oxycodone 12 AM (MIDNIGHT) 600 mg Advil (ibuprofen) 1000 mg Tylenol (acetaminophen) + Pain Level 0-4: NO Oxycodone Pain Level 5-7: ONE Oxycodone Pain Level 8-10: TWO Oxycodone